 Lady RBC was formed in the summer of 2018 with six girls who were exploring the sport of basketball.
 Since then our numbers have exploded and most recently acquiring a partnership with the JR. NBA’s “Her time to play."
 Whose curriculum pairs on court training with off the court life skills lessons.
 In an effort to build confidence, they prepare them for the challenges of adolescence, and teaches the value of teamwork.

-Coach Robinson and Coach Fox bring a variety of knowledge to the program with out of the box thinking and positive reenforcement .
+Coach Robinson and Coach Hurst bring a variety of knowledge to the program with out of the box thinking and positive reenforcement .
 Lady RBC is a two part program:

-Lady RBC - Black is our travel team.
+Part Two 11U - 12U Lady RBC - Black is our Under Armour Future travel team.
 Players wishing to tryout for the Black team will be required to meet a certain skill set.
 These players must exhibit the ability to listen and follow directions.
 No exceptions!
 Practice will be held twice a week for two hours.

 Girls on the Black team travel approximately twice a month to compete in tournaments.
-Most tournaments are local with national tournaments out of state during July.
+Most tournaments are local with national tournaments out of state during the summer months.
 Time and financials commitments will be discussed upon making the team.